SerenityOS/serenity/Meta/Lagom/ReadMe.md

 ## Fuzzing

 Lagom can be used to fuzz parts of SerenityOS's code base.
 This requires buildling with `clang`, so it's convenient to use a different build directory for that.
+Fuzzers work best with Address Sanitizer enabled.
 Run CMake like this:

     # From the root of the SerenityOS checkout:
     mkdir BuildLagom && cd BuildLagom
-    cmake -GNinja -DBUILD_LAGOM=ON -DENABLE_FUZZER_SANITIZER=ON -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..
+    cmake -GNinja -DBUILD_LAGOM=ON -DENABLE_FUZZER_SANITIZER=ON -DENABLE_ADDRESS_SANITIZER=ON -DCMAKE_CXX_COMPILER=clang++ ..
     ninja Meta/Lagom/all
     # Or as a handy rebuild-rerun line:
     ninja FuzzJs && Meta/Lagom/Fuzzers/FuzzJs